Mritunjaypratapsinghh/Issue-Tracker-main/README.md

 Screenshots
 Include relevant screenshots of your application here to showcase its functionality.
 Demo Video
-Provide a link to the video recording of your application's walkthrough.

 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.